KeemOnGithub/COMP2042_CW_hfylq1/README.md

 A Java version of the open-source game 2048, taken from a source file and refactored for better encapsulation and a user-friendly UI!
 ## How do I run this?
 1. Create a new JavaFX file
-    - if using IntelliJ, you can create the tutorial Demo file, then switch out the files in the tutorial com.example.demo folder with the files in com.example.demo.
+    - if using IntelliJ, you can create the tutorial Demo file, then switch out the files in the tutorial com.example.demo folder with the files in the newly downloaded com.example.demo.
+Do this for both the java and resources folders, and switch the module-info.java file too.
     - if using Eclipse, you will have to open the project and download the JavaFX libraries.
 2. Run Main!
 ## Implemented features